Kushal997-das/Project-Guidance/CONTRIBUTING.md

 ## STEP-0 : Key Points to remember :
   - Look at the previous projects and get some ideas from them [Previous](https://github.com/Kushal997-das/Project-Guidance)
   - Suppose you want to contribute one project to one particular domain, then first check is there any [Project/s](https://github.com/Kushal997-das/Project-Guidance) that exist with the same language or not.
-  - If Yes that your project is already existing with the same programming language, then you can't add your project to this repo.
+  - If that your project is already existing with the same programming language, then you can't add your project to this repo.
   - If there is no such project then make sure you enter your particular domain and create one folder and folder name should be **your project name** .
   - Please don't add any License under your project.
 This repo is already under MIT License.